couchbaselabs/pydcp/README.md

-This is the repo for upr stream testcases.
+This is the repo for DCP stream testcases.
 See below for information on how to run the testsuite.

 Run all tests:

-./pyupr
+./pydcp

 Logging can be changed by specifying 'verbose' option: